Rundle Street: Notable buildings and traders

 The Garden East apartments were built during the 1990s as part of the redevelopment of old warehouse and office buildings in the East End.
 "Building D" was designed by Woods Bagot around 1999.

 The Palace Nova Eastend, a cinema complex which has hosted the Adelaide Film Festival, as well as continuing to host series of other annual film festivals created by other organisations, such as the Alliance Française's French Film Festival, along with regular screenings of other films in their 12 cinemas, including the Eximax, the largest screen in Adelaide.
 Radio station Fresh 92.7 has its studios and office adjacent to Palace Nova Eastend.

 There are many high-end fashion retailers in Rundle Street.
 Among these is Miss Gladys Sym Choon, owned by a company which retained the name of one of the Sym Choon family's businesses, in existence since the 1920s, when they bought the business in 1985.
-(Note: See List of Chinese Australians for more detail.)
+(Note: The Sym Choon family, parents John Sym Choon and So Yung Moon, with offspring: